CoherentLabs/GameUIComponents/components/router/README.md

 ### The RouterView Element

-The `<router-view>` element is a placeholder for the components that will be rendred upon navigation.
+The `<router-view>` element is a placeholder for the components that will be rendered upon navigation.
 Put the `<router-view>` somewhere in the document:

 ~~~~{.js}